-- Prepare an exhibit of three dinner rolls using the recipe in the project manual.
-The dough may be prepared in a bread making machine, however prepared mixes are not permitted. - If you make changes to the recipe, bring a copy of the recipe with your changes.
-The 4-H recipe can be found on page 40 and 51 in the 4-H Cooking 301 project manual. - In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
+Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking301Recipes), prepare an exhibit for one of the classes below.
+If icing is used on the tea ring or sweet rolls, the recipe for the icing must also come from the book.
+The yeast bread/roll dough may be prepared in a bread making machine; however prepared mixes are not permitted.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
+If you make changes to the recipe, bring a copy of the recipe with your changes.
+Display exhibit on a disposable plate or pie tin and place in a zip-sealing plastic bag.
+In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
 33-34, Experiment with Kneading p.
 35-36, Experiment with Yeast p.
 37-38 or 39, Experiment with Butter p.
 62-63 or Experiment with Cheese p.
 104-105.
+Copies of all experiments are available to download at go.illinois.edu/Cooking301Experiments.
 Bring a document with a printed picture of your experiment and the answers to the experiment questions to remain on display with your project.
+Due to space limitations at State Fair, the size of the experiment document should be no larger than an 8 1⁄2" x 11" binder or folder.